- The web installer reduces time and space and allows you to select specific devices, while the offline image is ideal for offline use.

 Cable drivers and board detection in Linux

-After installing the tools, install the cable drivers so Vivado can detect your development boards.
-Without these rules, the hardware will not appear available in Hardware Manager..
+After installing the tools, install the cable drivers so that Vivado can detect your development boards.
+Without these rules, the hardware will not appear in Hardware Manager.

-Go to the driver path corresponding to your version and architecture and run the driver installer:
+Go to the driver directory corresponding to your version and architecture and run the driver installer :

 /Vivado/version/data/xicom/cable_drivers/lin64/install_script/install_drivers/